qgis/QGIS-Documentation/docs/user_manual/print_layout/layout_items/layout_chart.rst

 #.
 Double-click a series name to rename it.
 #.
 Click :guilabel:`Modify Series...` button and define the :guilabel:`X-axis` and :guilabel:`Y-axis` fields using the drop-down lists.
    Optionally, add a filter expression to display only specific data in the chart.
+#.
+Check the |checkbox| :guilabel:`Use only features visible within a map` option to include only features that are currently visible
+   in the map canvas based on the current map extent.
+From the :guilabel:`Linked map` drop-down list, select the map to link the chart to.
+#.
+Check the |checkbox| :guilabel:`Use only features intersecting atlas features` option to include only features that intersect
+   with the :ref:`atlas feature <atlas_generation>`.

 .. figure:: img/chart_datasource.png
    :align: center